zv35/phenoMask/README.md

 # PhenoMask

-This is a (soon-to-be) collection of scripts intended to manipulate files in the PhenoCam archive.
+This is a collection of scripts intended to manipulate files in the PhenoCam archive.
 All scripts are intended to be ran as a user on the HPC system.
 Running over a GVFS/SMB/etc mount *will* cause issues! **ALWAYS check for an up-to-date backup before running any script!**

+## cli.py

+At this time, this is the primary script to be ran by the end user.
+Simply envoke with python and follow the instructions to perform your desired action.

+***

 ## dateOffset.py